Cloud service demand helps Oracle beat profit, revenue expectations

-June 15 (Reuters) - Oracle Corp (ORCL.N) beat Wall Street estimates for fourth-quarter revenue and profit on Tuesday, steered by demand for its cloud services as people continued to work remotely.
+(Reuters) -Oracle Corp beat Wall Street estimates for fourth-quarter revenue and profit on Tuesday, steered by demand for its cloud services as people continued to work remotely.

 Oracle’s cloud platform, which competes with Microsoft Azure and Amazon Web Services, has benefited from businesses opting for hybrid-work models.